Mildreddzre/Mildred-Dzre/README.md

 - **Excel** (Pivot Tables, Power Query)
 - **Power BI** for creating interactive dashboards

-* 🤝  I'm open to collaborating on Projects that explore data that give insights on and solve real world financial problems
+* 🤝  I'm open to collaborating on Projects which explore data that give insights on and solve real world financial problems